housecanary/hc-api-python/README.rst

 ~~~~~~~~~~~~~~~~

 The ApiClient class provides a ``property`` wrapper which contains
-various methods for calling the endpoints of the Value Report and Analytics APIs:
+various methods for calling the endpoints of the Value Report, Rental Report and Analytics APIs:

 Analytics API Endpoints:
 ^^^^^^^^^^^^^^^^^^^^^^^^^